• Then check their mouth to see if there's

 steps 2 and 3 (back blows and chest thrusts) until

 what’s in there has cleared, help arrives, or they become

-• If they lose consciousness at any stage,
+• If they become unresponsive at

-open their airway and check their breathing.
+any stage, open their airway and check their breathing.

 • If they’re not breathing, start CPR (cardiopulmonary resuscitation ‒